J.D. 1972, New York University School of Law

 B.A.
 1969, State University of New York at Stony Brook

-Laurence M. Rose, professor of law and director of the Litigation Skills Program, earned a B.A. from the State University of New York at Stony Brook in 1969 and a J.D. in 1972 from New York University School of Law, where he was Business Editor of the NYU Law Review.
+Laurence M. Rose, professor of law emeritus and former director of the Litigation Skills Program, earned a B.A. from the State University of New York at Stony Brook in 1969 and a J.D. in 1972 from New York University School of Law, where he was Business Editor of the NYU Law Review.

 He served as law clerk to Chief Judge James S. Holden of the U.S. District Court for the District of Vermont in 1972-73, after which he entered private practice until 1976.